aaronr22/rpi-iot/README.md

 - Free Heroku host to run the website

 ```mermaid
 graph TD
 A(Mobile Device) --> B((Heroku Website))
 B --> |Mqtt Message|C((CouldMqtt Instance))
 C --> |Mqtt Message|D[fa:fa-lightbulb On/Off]
 ```
 # Setup Notes
 ## Set Up Raspberry Pi Zero W
 Use RaspberryPi Zero W without a monitor
   - https://www.losant.com/blog/getting-started-with-the-raspberry-pi-zero-w-without-a-monitor

+  How to run the script
-  Copy the `RaspberryPiFile.py` to your pi
+  - Copy the `RaspberryPiFile.py` to your pi
+  - Add your credentials from CloudMqtt where noted
+  - run the file with `python RaspberryPiFile.py`

 How to Keep the Script on the Pi Running After Closing Terminal